How agent-ready are Finnish B2B sites? I scanned sixteen

 2026-07-07

-Over the past weeks I ran two independent agent-readiness scanners over sixteen Finnish company websites, mostly industrial and B2B, a few in healthcare.
-The scanners were isitagentready.com, which grades on a Level 0 to 5 scale, and the startuphub.ai agent-readiness score out of 100.
+Over the past weeks I ran an independent agent-readiness scanner over sixteen Finnish company websites, mostly industrial and B2B, a few in healthcare.
+The scanner was isitagentready.com, which grades on a Level 0 to 5 scale.
 This is a small, non-random sample.
 The sites came from my own prospecting, not a statistical draw, so read it as a snapshot, not a census.
 The pattern was consistent enough to be worth writing down.

 The numbers

-Every one of the sixteen scored under 50 out of 100.
-The range was 27 to 50, the average around 39, the median around 40.
-On the isitagentready Level scale almost all landed at Level 1 of 5, the floor an ordinary CMS site reaches, a couple sat at Level 0, and only one reached Level 2.
+On the isitagentready Level scale almost all of the sixteen landed at Level 1 of 5, the floor an ordinary CMS site reaches, a couple sat at Level 0, and only one reached Level 2.
 None reached Level 3 or above.

 To be clear about what that means, these are not broken websites.
 They load, they rank, a person can use them without trouble.
-The scanners measure something else, whether an AI agent can read the site and act on it.
+The scanner measures something else, whether an AI agent can read the site and act on it.

 The three gaps that showed up almost everywhere